jyuill/quarto-templates/README.md

 1. In your Quarto project \> Terminal.
 2. Run the following command to add the template to your project:
     1.   **`quarto template add jyuill/quarto-templates/<folder of template>`**
-    2.  (will automatically look in github for the folder)
+    2. (RStudio will automatically look in github for the folder for downloading)
-3. Provide folder name when prompted.
+3. Terminal: Provide folder name when prompted.
-4. The template will be added to your project and you can use it in your Quarto project.
+4. The files in the github template folder will be added to your project in the new folder, with the template.qmd renamed to match the folder name.
+5. Use the template in your Quarto project.

 **That's it!** You can get more complicated by incorporating styling, developing more complete extensions, but that is the basic idea.
 Works great for simple templates that help with consistency and quick start.